-1, 2017 and early adoption is permitted.
-We are currently evaluating the impact of this accounting standard update on our Consolidated Financial Statements.

-• In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers which will supersede most current U.S. GAAP guidance on this topic.
+- In July 2015, the FASB issued ASU 2015-11, Inventory (Topic 330): Simplifying the Measurement of Inventory.
+This standard requires inventory to be measured at the lower of cost and net realizable value.
+The guidance clarifies that net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
+This guidance is effective for fiscal years beginning after December 15, 2016 and interim periods within those fiscal years.
+The new standard will be effective for our fiscal year beginning October 1, 2017 and early adoption is permitted.
+We are currently evaluating the impact of this accounting standard update on our Consolidated Financial Statements. - In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers which will supersede most current U.S. GAAP guidance on this topic.
 In April 2016, the FASB issued ASU No. 2016-10, Revenue from Contracts with Customers (Topic 606): Identifying Performance Obligations and Licensing to clarify two aspects of the guidance within ASU No. 2014-09 on identifying performance obligations and the licensing implementation guidance.
 Under the new standards, recognition of revenue occurs when the seller satisfies a performance obligation by transferring to the customer promised goods or services in an amount that reflects the consideration the entity expects to receive for those goods or services.
-The new standard, as amended in August 2015, will be effective for our fiscal year beginning October 1, 2018 and early adoption is permitted as of October 1, 2017.
+The new standard, as amended through December 2016, will be effective for our fiscal year beginning October 1, 2018 and early adoption is permitted as of October 1, 2017.
 The standard permits the use of either the retrospective or cumulative effect transition method.
-The Company has not yet adopted a transition method nor has it determined the effect of the standard on our ongoing financial reporting.
+We have established a cross-functional coordinated implementation team to implement ASU 2014-09.
+We are in the process of identifying and implementing changes to our systems, processes and internal controls to meet the reporting and disclosure requirements.